The Battleground logo

 Once confined to nationalist and fascist politics, spurred on by social media agitators and populist political parties, such caricatures have become increasingly common sense.

-Even Germany, once the EU’s most prominent champion of asylum rights, has closed its open borders and normalised deporting asylum seekers to unsafe countries.
+Even Germany, once the EU’s most prominent champion of asylum rights, has closed its open borders and normalised deporting asylum seekers to unsafe countries like Syria.

 That's why we've chosen to make field recordings of the refugee crisis for this project.

-From the sounds of refugees being rescued at sea to refugee camps, everything that asylum seekers sound like signifies foreign to those who fear them.
+From the sounds of refugees being rescued at sea to the music played in refugee camps, everything that asylum seekers sound like signifies foreign to those who fear them.

-Using field recordings to document their plight highlights their humanity in ways written and visual journalism cannot.
+Using field recordings to document their plight highlights their humanity in ways written journalism cannot.

 We propose to do this by recording refugees and migrants in the following contexts: